 Moorebank Intermodal Company Limited is committed to the highest standards of ethical and accountable conduct, including by creating and maintaining an open working environment in which its employees, directors and contracted service providers (and their employees and directors) are able to raise concerns regarding suspected unethical, unlawful or undesirable conduct or wrongdoing without fear of reprisal.
-Moorebank Intermodal Company Limited is establishing procedures for dealing with public interest disclosures under the PID Act.
+Moorebank Intermodal Company Limited has a procedure for dealing with public interest disclosures under the PID Act (available on request).

 What is disclosable conduct?

 Disclosable conduct means conduct by an agency, public official or a contracted Commonwealth service provider that:

 - in a foreign country, contravenes a foreign law that applies to the agency, or official or service provider;